itdxer/neupy/site/docs/quickstart.rst

 From this output we can extract a lot of information about network configurations.

-First of all, as we can see, most of options have gray color label, but some of them are green.
+First of all, as we can see, most of options have green color label, but some of them are gray.
 Green color defines all options which we put in network manually and gray color options are default parameters.
-This output shows all possible properties neural network configurations.
-All properties separeted on few groups and each group is a :network:`GradientDescent`  parent classes.
+All properties separeted on few groups and each group is a :network:`Momentum`  parent classes.
-More information about :network:`GradientDescent` algorithm properties you will find in documentation, just click on algorithm name link and you will see it.
+More information about :network:`Momentum` algorithm properties you will find in documentation, just click on algorithm name link and you will see it.

-Now we are going to train network to solve the XOR problem.
+Now we are going to train network.
-Let set up ``5000`` epochs for training procedure and check the result.
+Let set up ``20`` epochs for training procedure and check the result.

 .. code-block:: python

-    >>> bpnet.train(input_data, target_data, epochs=5000)
+    >>> network.train(x_train y_train, x_test, y_test, epochs=20)

 Output in terminal should look similar to this one: